 Speed: 50mm / s

-Of course, the slight unevenness of the Anycubic layers and the wavy surface of Wanhao appeared again, but on this model with such plastic it is not even particularly striking.
-The result is similar.
+Of course, the slight unevenness of the Anycubic layers and the wavy surface of Wanhao appeared again.
+However, on this model with such material, it is not even particularly striking.
+The results were similar.

 TPU (Ninjaflex) Strap